mcgooz/SousChef/README.md

 Additionally, I have created several helper functions to deal with operations such as API calls, adding ingredients to the user's pantry - specifically, correctly updating amounts and the corresponding units.
 These helper functions, among others, can be found in the utils.py file.

 #### HTML
 The project has a layout.html file which references the necessary scripts and CSS for all pages.
 From there, I have structured the different pages according to their function, ensuring that the design is consistent and works across different screen sizes.
-I have also made use of comments to allow for easier navigation through the sections on the page.
+This includes the use of several Bootstrap features, such as modals and cards etc. I have also made use of comments to allow for easier navigation through the sections on the page.

 #### CSS
 Lastly, I have taken care to give the website a distinct, slick aesthetic, with fully responsive design.
 This was achieved using Bootstrap in addition to custom CSS on top.